Seems Pretty Simple....

 There is one way to ensure you are heard on your wedding day and that is to have a sound system onsite.
 Some venues may have options for you, but if not, this is something you will have to factor into your budget.
 Another option would be to ask your DJ about sound system options for the ceremony.

-Washrooms: Venues that are built for weddings, conferences and other events will have enough washrooms for all of your guests.
+Venues that are built for weddings, conferences and other events will have enough washrooms for all of your guests.
 However, I have worked a few places that were not equipped for larger groups and therefore, couples have had to rent portable washrooms for their big day.
-This might seem strange and you would think it not necessary, however, legally, an event must have a certain number of washrooms to accommodate a certain number of people.
+This might seem strange and you would think it not necessary, however, a venue is legally responsible to have a certain number of washrooms to accommodate a certain number of people.
 Depending on where you are getting married, this may be something you will need to know before booking.

 There are companies that rent out portable washrooms for just such occasions.
 Some are simple portable toilets you may find on construction sites.
 Some however, are larger, and can accommodate a few guests at a time.
 They also have generators for power and water use.
 Honestly, I have been in some of these washrooms and they are nicer than ones I've used in many businesses!
 As for public venues such as gardens or beaches, take a look around the location you are considering and see if there are any public washrooms close by for you and your guests to use.